 When asked whether they were struggling to afford their auto insurance premiums, 46% answered yes.
 Women (52%) were more likely than men (40%) to say that auto insurance premiums were putting their household budget under stress.

 The ability to afford auto insurance coverage differs among various age groups, too.
-Below is a look at the percentage of people who struggle to cover auto insurance costs by generation:
+The percentage of people who struggle to cover auto insurance costs by generation is as follows: